matomo-org/developer-documentation/docs/3.x/custom-reports.md

 In our [Setting up](/guides/getting-started-part-1) guide you set up your development environment and created a new plugin.
 In this guide, we'll make that plugin show a custom report.

+**Did you know?** You can create new custom reports in only seconds without any developer knowledge with the [Custom Reports premium feature](https://plugins.piwik.org/CustomReports).

 ## Adding a new report

 We're going to create a new report that shows the browsers used for the most recent visits.
 We'll be using data returned by the [Live!](https://piwik.org/docs/real-time/#the-real-time-live-widget) plugin so we won't have to do much processing ourselves.